Shantanu88-code/School_District_Analysis/README.md

 # How is the school summary affected?

 With including tampered data, the summary for Thomas High School looks impressive.
-After modifications, we see that school summary is affected especially with Math, Reading and Overall percentage drastically declined from 90%, 97%, 91% to 67%, 69% and 65% respectively.
+After modifications, we see that school summary is affected especially with Math, Reading and Overall percentage drastically declined from 93%, 97% and 91% to 67%, 69% and 65% respectively.
 It did not affect the school budget and there were slight changes in average reading and math score.

 <img width="723" alt="Per_school_summary_PyCity" src="https://user-images.githubusercontent.com/86980240/134456624-5881edb2-9590-4ee6-93b3-0fd63de8e9dc.png">